EDITOR’S NOTE: Updated Aug. 28 before second launch attempt. Updated Sept. 28, 29 and 30 before subsequent launch attempts.

 The Advanced Orion satellites require the combination of the Delta 4-Heavy rocket’s lift capability, long-duration upper stage, and huge 65-foot-long (19.8-meter) trisector payload fairing.

-Three RS-68A main engines, each built by Aerojet Rocketdyne, will ignite five seconds before liftoff.
+Three RS-68A main engines, each built by Aerojet Rocketdyne, will ignite in a staggered sequence beginning around seven seconds before liftoff.
 The engines will consume three tons of liquid hydrogen and liquid oxygen propellants per second to power the Delta 4-Heavy rocket off the pad with 2.1 million pounds of thrust, equivalent to 51 million horsepower.

 With its center engine throttled down to conserve fuel, the Delta 4-Heavy will surpass the speed of sound about a minute and 18 seconds later and soar toward the east over the Atlantic Ocean.

 At T+plus 3 minutes, 56 seconds, the rocket’s 15-story-tall side boosters will shut down their RS-68A engines, then separate from the Delta 4 two seconds later to fall into the Atlantic.
 The center booster will ramp up thrust to full power to burn for another minute-and-a-half.

 The core stage will exhaust its propellant at T+plus 5 minutes, 36 seconds, allowing the booster to drop away from the Delta 4’s upper stage six-and-a-half seconds later.
 At T+plus 5 minutes, 55 seconds, the upper stage’s Aerojet Rocketdyne RL10B-2 engine will ignite with 24,750 pounds of thrust.